 Historical Weather Patterns

-Fairbanks, Alaska is one of the best places in the world to see the Northern Lights, and is where we went when we wanted an almost guaranteed chance to see them.
+Fairbanks, Alaska is one of the best places in the world to see the Northern Lights and is where we went when we wanted an almost guaranteed chance to see them.
 I will be using Fairbanks as the example for planning a trip but this advice applies to any destination in the north, whether you’re going to Northern Norway, Iceland, Finland, Canada, or so forth.

-March also offers around 8 of night (aka dark skies) which gradually diminishes and changes into pure twilight by mid-May (which is what makes it difficult if not impossible to see the Northern Lights).
+March also offers around 8 hours of the night (aka truly dark skies) which gradually diminishes and changes into pure twilight by mid-May (which is what makes it difficult if not impossible to see the Aurora, aka Northern Lights).

 For instance, it is usually possible each winter to (theoretically) catch a glimpse of the Northern Lights from Seattle in Washington State, but the nights are almost always cloudy at that time of year.